 Sending marketing emails is easy, right?
 You just create your fancy content, select who you want to receive it, hit send, the emails magically turn up in your customers inboxes & the conversions roll in.

 If only that was the case all the time!

-Getting emails delivered into your customers inboxes can be one of the most frustrating things to get right because pretty much everyone has a spam filter of some sort protecting their inboxes and, thanks to the vast amount of spam sent daily (I’m looking at you people of Nigeria wanting me to transfer money to release funds & people pushing magic pills), they’re getting less & less lenient with what is allowed through.
+Getting emails delivered into your customers inboxes can be one of the most frustrating things to get right because pretty much everyone has a spam filter of some sort protecting their inboxes and, thanks to the vast amount of spam sent daily (I’m looking at you, dubious foreign lottery officials wanting me to transfer money to release funds & people pushing magic pills), they’re getting less & less lenient with what is allowed through.
 If your email is lucky enough to make it through, most of the time it ends up in the junk or spam folders and may never be seen.